tmasch/bpf_be/documentation/Iconobase - Classes.md

   - If there is a type "Collection", there must also be a type "Museum", "Library", "Archive" (pershaps), "Private Collection", "Dealer", or "Auction House".
 These are mutually exclusive, and they determine the way other attributes are displayed in the UI.
   - The name_variant field would also include former names.
 Currently, there is no way to indicate the time of name changes, but this is not really the job of Iconobase.

-**Edge between Organisation and Heading**
+**Edge between Organisation and Heading (EdgeHeadingOrganisation)** This could be used to group together similar organisations, e.g. Benedictine Monasteries.
-This is not yet really developed, one might want to connect, e.g., all civic militias (which are important in Dutch art, e.g., Rembrandt's Nightwatch to heading such as 'military units')

 **Edge between Organisation and Person (EdgePersonOrganisation)** In addition to has member / member of, many other relations are possible, e.g.: